zippy1978/stark/doc/common-concepts.md

 ### Complex types

 Complex types are types holding more than one value.
 They are allocated on the heap, and they can have a null value.

+When unitialized a complex type variable is set to null.

 Complex types include: